Asymptotic elimination of partially continuous aggregation functions in directed graphical models: Introduction

 \subsection{Organization}

 Section~\ref{Preliminaries} clarifies some basic terminology and notation.
 Section~\ref{Probability logic with aggregation functions} defines the syntax and semantics of $PLA$ and derives a couple of basic properties of $PLA$.
-Section~\ref{PGM} introduces the reader to $PLA$-networks, the way they induce a probability distribution and some properties of such probability distributions.
+Section~\ref{PGM} introduces the reader to asymptotic equivalence of formulas, conditional probability logic and lifted Bayesian networks, and the way they induce a probability distribution.
+In Section~\ref{Discussion} we discuss the expressivity of lifted Bayesian networks and of $PLA$, including concrete examples.
 In Section~\ref{Admissibility and the main results} the notion of {\em admissible} aggregation function is defined.
-It is proved that arithmetic mean, geometric mean, maximum and minimum are admissible aggregation functions and the main result is stated and discussed.
-Section~\ref{asymptotic elimination of aggregation functions} contains the proof of Theorem~\ref{elimination of aggregation functions for a network with only bpfs}.
-In Section~\ref{Discussion} related work is discussed, a variation on the main result is stated, and a relationship between aggregation functions and generalized quantifiers is discussed.
+It is proved that arithmetic mean, geometric mean, maximum, minimum and conditional arithmetic mean are admissible aggregation functions and the main result, Theorem~\ref{elimination of aggregation functions for an LBN}, and its corollary about convergence are stated.
+Section~\ref{asymptotic elimination of aggregation functions} contains the proof of Theorem~\ref{elimination of aggregation functions for an LBN}.